 Drip irrigation is about delivering water, nutrients and chemicals where you want them, when you want them.
 Using a network of pipes, laterals and emitters, a drip system releases water and nutrients uniformly, through precision manufactured emitters, directly into the root zone.
 Near-optimum soil moisture levels are maintained and rapid response can be made to a variety of crop needs.

 Drip irrigation can refer to networks of polyethylene laterals with online emitters installed along their length to irrigate orchards, vineyards or greenhouses.
 Or to thick-wall drip tubes with built-in integral emitters ("drip lines") for irrigating row crops, orchards or vineyards.
-Finally, thin-wall "drip tapes" with built-in emitters irrigate vegetables, hemp and other seasonal crops.
+Finally, thin-wall "drip tapes" with built-in emitters irrigate vegetables and other seasonal crops.
 In the nursery world, although spray stakes such as the Spot-Spitter are technically micro sprayers, they offer many of the same characteristics as drip irrigation and are therefore often referred to as "nursery drip".
 In all of these categories, both non-compensating and pressure compensating products are available.

 The precise delivery of water and nutrients made possible by drip irrigation gives you a level of control over the soil environment that is not possible with other forms of irrigation.
 This means better control of crop health, water and fertilizer usage, harvest time and your bottom line.
 Following are some of the many benefits reported by growers who have converted from sprinkler and furrow irrigation to drip irrigation: